LATINO BOOK REVIEW

 Armando Alanis Pulido | Balacera

 Balacera is a Spanish poetry collection by Armando Alanís Pulido with phrases that at times make you feel like the victim and suddenly like the culprit.
 What’s it like to be a coward, a kidnapped, a zeta?
-Who robbed the northern towns of Mexico from its peace Continue reading...
+Who robbed the northern towns of Mexico from its Continue reading...
 6/5/16

 Laura Carnovale | Tengo un cielo en la cocina